Review of Eukanuba Canned Dog Food

 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 9.7%
+Fiber (estimated dry matter content) = 8.3%

 |Estimated Nutrient Content

 |Dry Matter Basis

 |Calorie Weighted Basis

 The second ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Both chicken and beef are naturally rich in all ten essential amino acids required by a dog to sustain life.

-The third ingredient is chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The next ingredient is beef liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.